Komish/blog-content/2018-01-06_libvirt-target-disk-already-exists.md

       <target dev='vdc' bus='virtio'/>
 ```

-At this point you'll need to hard reboot your instance (or stop+start) as a soft reboot does not initiate a recreation of the domain and as such the devices will not change.
+You will need to hard reboot your instance (or stop+start) as a soft reboot does not initiate a recreation of the domain and as such the devices will not change.
 Once you've initiated the reboot, you'll notice that your devices have changed order.

 ```
 (lab01)# virsh dumpxml instance-0000000a | grep "target dev='vd"